C2DH/ranketwo/_assignments/archival-digital-turn/04-clinton-email-thatcher.en.md

 [Article](https://www.researchgate.net/publication/271383447_Personal_Documents_as_Data_Sources_for_Social_Sciences_A_Review_of_History_of_Uses_Ethical_Methodological_and_Epistemological_Considerations){:target="_blank"}.
 - Dobson, Miriam.
 “Letters.”
 In _Reading Primary Sources: The Interpretation of Texts from Nineteenth- and Twentieth-Century History_, edited by Miriam Dobson and Benjamin Ziemann, 57–73.
 New York: Routledge, 2009.
 - Lawrence, Susan C. “Chapter 1.
 Introduction, Chapter 5.
 Managing Privacy; Historians at Work, and Chapter 6.
 Conclusion: Resistance.”
 Essay.
 In _Privacy and the Past: Research, Law, Archives, Ethics_.
 New Brunswick, NJ: Rutgers University Press, 2016.
-- Steven Stowe, “Making sense of letters and diaries”, HISTORY MATTERS - The U.S. Survey Course on the Web, http://historymatters.gmu.edu/mse/letters/. {:target="_blank"}.
+- Steven Stowe, “Making sense of letters and diaries”, HISTORY MATTERS [The U.S. Survey Course on the Web](http://historymatters.gmu.edu/mse/letters/) {:target="_blank"}.

 <!-- briefing-teacher -->